What do you do when it turns out that despite being a feminist, your kids are sexist?!

 - Be mindful of any ways in which we fall into traditional gender roles in our household.
 Papa Ginge and I need to treat each other with respect at all times and be equal partners in running our household.
 If Papa Ginge is letting me pick up more of the domestic slack when they are at this critical age then they are learning that’s how men and women should be.
 If I’m honest we do gendered roles a lot in the running of our house – I do all the cooking and grocery shopping, Mark empties the bin and mows the lawns.
 Mark will often say ‘you do the talking jobs (phone calls) and I fix things’.
 I don’t know how much of that is natural preference for those jobs or learned behaviours from infancy.
 I need to reflect on these issues and see if it’s worth making a change.
 We do treat each other as equals but I’ll be honest in saying lately that I’ve been feeling frustrated that I feel I’m doing a little more than my fair share of household chores and way more of the mental load.
 Addressing these is going to the top of my list.

-- Expose the children to positive media – books, TV shows, games and film.
+- Expose the children to positive and diverse media – books, TV shows, games and film.
 Try avoid misogynist crap that enforces stereotypical patriarchal norms.
 Try and expose them to positive female role models and diversity.
 We’ve just got a new Wonder Woman, Moana and Rey – it’s a great time!
 I love how Doc McStuffins has the mother as a doctor and the father as a stay at home dad.
 I’ll do another blog post on my favourite feminist kids media soon.
+There are some great feminist and diverse options in this blog post of 10 adventure TV shows that you can enjoy with your kids.

 - Live by example – I want my kids to see me as a strong, kind woman.
 One who can lead and can cuddle.
 Someone who fights for what is right, who will always champion equality.
 I want to live my life in a way that they could never understand how anyone could think a woman inferior to a man.